Supplier-Squad-NYU/suppliers/README.md

 ## Project Function
 This project is designed to store the information of Vendors that the commerce program gets suppliers from.
-The information stored inside includes the id, name, email address of each supplier and the suppliers that supplier provides.
+The information stored inside includes the id, name, email and address of each supplier.
 This project offers a convenient user interface on inserting, modifying, deleting, or finding the desire supplier with specific id, name, email address or list all the available suppliers in the database.
 This project also provides a microservice for insertion, deletion, modification or searching.